 College debt and expenses have run into considerable debate in recent years.
 No one can deny that a college degree has immense value.
 But these expenses can be hard to bear for many students.
 Completing an associate degree takes less time and money than a bachelor’s degree.
 This is what makes getting an associate degree worth it.
 Plus, associate degree programs are typically offered by public community colleges.
 Students can pay much lower tuition than public or private four-year colleges.

 And it doesn’t have to end there.
 Students who wish to grow in their careers and learn more can apply to four-year undergraduate programs after earning their associate degrees.
 They can get a prestigious bachelor’s degree with just two more years of study and at much less cost.

-In general, students can immediately step from school to the workforce and make a sizable income.
+Generally, students with an associate degree can immediately step from school to the workforce and make a sizable income.
 According to The College Board, the annual cost of attending a public two-year in-district school is $3,660.
-Of course, there may be other costs like room and board involved, but they are also quite affordable in community colleges.
-Associate degree programs offer fast and often more affordable routes for education, making them a popular choice, especially among non-traditional students.
+Of course, other costs like room and board may be involved, but they are also quite affordable in community colleges.
+Associate degree programs offer fast and often more affordable routes to education.
+You can even check out these accelerated online associate degrees.
+They are a popular choice, especially among non-traditional students.

 What is the career outlook for associate’s degree jobs?
 Are associate degree jobs in demand?